pathawks/Export-to-InDesign/readme.txt

 If you come across this, please email the TaggedText file and a link to the live post on your site to plugins@dirtysuds.com

-= Something is broken.
-The formatting isn't right =

-Please send me a message with the TaggedText file attached and a brief explanation of what you were expecting vs. what went wrong, and I'll try to fix it in a future release. plugins@dirtysuds.com

-= I have an idea for a great way to improve this plugin =
+= Something is broken, or I have a great idea. =

-We love helping people solve problems.
-If you  have a brilliant new idea you'd like to see implemented in this plugin, please add it to our [Fundry page](https://fundry.com/project/165-export-to-indesign).
-This will help us raise money to pay for the development and support of new features.
+Please create an issue on the [GitHub page](https://github.com/DirtySuds/Export-to-InDesign/issues).
+Creating a pull request with a fix is an even better option.

 == Screenshots ==